samirchowdhury/dots-and-boxes-mcts/README.md

 2. Look at the evidence: games, stats, visual replays, and failure cases.
 3. Read only the one or two files that explain the mechanism you are studying.

-**Notation:** We will use AZ and AGZ as shorthand for AlphaZero and AlphaGo Zero, respectively.
+**Notation:** We will use AZ and AGZ as shorthand for AlphaZero[^1] and AlphaGo Zero[^2], respectively.
 Note that these are different works with slightly different implementations.
-The ELF OpenGo[^1] paper explains these differences well.
+The ELF OpenGo[^3] paper explains these differences well.

 ## Environment